AbdurRafay-Nasir/DOTween-Modular-2D-Development/Assets/Plugins/DOTween Modular 2D/README.md

 - There will be some errors, ignore them
 - Project Window -> Packages -> DOTween Modular 2D -> RIGHT_CLICK -> Show in Explorer
 - Cut com.linkedgames.dotweenmodular2d, Paste at YOUR_PROJECT -> Assets -> Plugins
-- Add DOTween asmdef reference at com.linkedgames.dotweenmodular2d -> Runtime -> linkedgames.dotweenmoudular2d
+- Add DOTween asmdef reference at com.linkedgames.dotweenmodular2d -> Runtime -> linkedgames.dotweenmoudular2d, Click Apply
-- Click Apply and you are all set, you can now rename com.linkedgames.dotweenmodular2d to DOTween Modular 2D or whatever you like

-## Issues
-- targetPosition and pathPoints in DOMove and DOPath respectively is recalculated when changing value of 'relative', Undo/Redo of 'relative' does not correctly apply previous value of targetPosition and pathPoints
+(Remove any previous reference)
+- Window -> Package Manager -> In Project -> DOTween Modular 2D -> Remove
+-  Add linkedgames.dotweenmoudular2d asmdef reference at com.linkedgames.dotweenmodular2d -> Editor -> linkedgames.dotweenmoudular2d.Editor, Click Apply
+(Remove any previous reference)

+Now You are ready to use DOTween Modular 2D, also you can rename com.linkedgames.dotweenmodular2d

 ## Contribute
 If you would like to contribute to the package visit this [link](https://github.com/Linked-Games/DOTween-Modular-2D-Development)